Tom Elliott (footballer, born 1990): Salford City

 After his Millwall contract expired, Elliott signed a 2 1/2-year deal with Salford City on 9 January 2020.
 On his debut for Salford he scored the winning goal in an EFL Trophy tie against Accrington Stanley on 21 January.
 His first league goal came on 1 February against Port Vale, scoring a header to equalise for Salford in a 1–1 draw.

 Bradford City (loan)

 On 27 January 2022, Elliott joined League Two rivals Bradford City on loan until the end of the 2021–22 season.
 He had trialled with the club, unsuccessfully, in 2011.

 He was released by Salford at the end of the 2021–22 season.

 International career

 Elliott made his debut for the England under-16 team against Tunisia on 15 April 2006.
 He made his debut for the England under-18 team against Austria on 16 April 2008.

 Style of play

-Using his height and athleticism Elliot is extremely strong aerially and has a good work rate.
+Using his height and athleticism Elliott is extremely strong aerially and has a good work rate.